igorferrati/k8s-rancher-terraform-ansible/README.md

 ### Set up infra

-set up main.tf in folders: nodes and rancher.
+set up main.tf in folders: infra and rancher+nodes.

 in each folder:
 ```